rallax-exe/restaurant-reservation-template-react/README.md

 # React Hooks

-Single Page Aplication, Restarutants Reservation Template with React (JavaScript).
+Single Page Aplication, Restaurants Reservation Template with React (JavaScript).

 ## You Can See The Result Here